 The Code for Crown Prosecutors is a public document, issued by the Director of Public Prosecutions, that sets out the general principles Crown Prosecutors should follow when they make decisions on cases.

-Check out our articles on Sussex Police, Chief Constable Jo Shiner Sussex Police, Policing, Police News, Policing by Consent, Two Tiered Policing, What is a Police and Crime Commissioner and a Police and Crime Panel ?, Met Police and the highly questionable Sussex Family Justice Board.
+Check out our articles on Sussex Police, Chief Constable Jo Shiner Sussex Police, Policing, Police News, Policing by Consent, Two Tiered Policing, Thought Police, What is a Police and Crime Commissioner and a Police and Crime Panel ?, Met Police and the highly questionable Sussex Family Justice Board.

 The Ministry of Injustice is not the Ministry of Justice nor is it affiliated in any way with the justice system, legal profession or any law enforcement agencies.